Functional analytic methods for discrete approximations of subwavelength resonator systems: Applications of the generalised capacitance matrix

 Moreover, we assume that $\alpha = 0$.
 Then, for small enough $\delta$, the second resonant mode $u_2^0$ is a bound state in the continuum. \end{thm} Interestingly, we can never have the first resonant mode $u_1^0$ as a bound state in the continuum.
 This is due to the fact that the first mode corresponds to the broad, low-frequency response of the screen which is not due to the local resonance of the structure.

 An interesting problem is now to describe the behaviour when the symmetry conditions are no longer satisfied.
 In particular, when $\P_0 D_i \neq D_i$, we can use \Cref{thm:higher_periodic} to conclude that $\omega_2^\alpha$ has a small but non-zero imaginary part.
 As we will see next, this causes an interesting \emph{Fano-type} transmission scattering.
+This phenomena emerges from the interference between the two coupled resonant frequencies of the pair $D$ of resonators, which have significantly different imaginary parts.
+The first resonant frequency corresponds to the ``continuum'' of states while the second resonant frequency originates from the resonant behaviour of the periodic structure and has a comparatively sharp response, corresponding to a ``discrete state''.
+The interaction between these two states leads to the creation of a Fano-type asymmetric transmission anomaly \cite{ammari2021bound,haifano}.

 Given a unit vector $\w=(w_l,w_0)\in \R^d$ with $w_0>0$ we define the wave vectors

 We also let $\alpha = \frac{\omega}{v}w_l$.
 We now assume that

 and seek the behaviour of the solution $u$ of \eqref{eq:scattering_p}.
 In the first radiation continuum, the scattered field $u-\uin$ consists of a single propagating mode as $|x_0| \rightarrow \infty$.
 We will write $ f\sim g$ to denote that two functions $f,g$ are equal up to exponentially decaying factors, in the sense that there is some constant $K>0$ such that We therefore have